Follow the step by step process or choose what situation that best describes you:

 Each law school has its own admission policies and requirements.
 Check with your individual law school for its expectations.

-The Law Society of Upper Canada, which represents Ontario, requires that you graduate from a law school approved by Convocation in order for your law education to be provincially recognized.
+The Law Society of Ontario requires that you graduate from a law school approved by Convocation in order for your law education to be provincially recognized.
 All schools listed under “Law Schools in Canada” below are approved by Convocation.

 Barreau du Québec

 The Barreau du Quebec requires that you graduate from a French civil law school in order to become a licensed lawyer in Quebec.
-Approved law schools include:
+Approved law schools offering French civil law degrees include:

 All other law societies